hoangduytran/blender-manual/manual/editors/image/sidebar.rst

 Image
 -----

-Tools for working with images, see :doc:`/editors/image/image_settings`.
+Tools for working with images.
+See :doc:`/editors/image/image_settings`.

 Metadata